Para leer esta información en español, traduzca esta página haciendo clic en el botón que dice "Select language” arriba de la página web.

 City Parks and Open Spaces:

-- Fishing: Shoreline fishing is permitted.
+- Fishing: Shoreline fishing is permitted at Lake Dixon.
 Facial coverings are required when purchasing a fishing permit and social distancing will be enforced.

 - Fishing on the docks is open.
 6 ft. spacing markers have been placed on the docks, facial coverings are required at all times.